fleetdm/fleet/handbook/product.md

 - If you do not understand the question or comment raised, [request more details](#requesting-more-details) to best understand the next steps.

-- If an appropriate response is outside your scope, please post to `#oncall-chatter`, a confidential Slack channel in the Fleet Slack workspace.
+- If an appropriate response is outside your scope, please post to `#help-oncall`, a confidential Slack channel in the Fleet Slack workspace.

-- If the comment appears to be a feature request in a customer channel, please post a link to the customer's comment in `#oncall-chatter`.
+- If the comment appears to be a feature request in a customer channel, please post a link to the customer's comment in `#help-oncall`.
 This way, an individual on the Product team can collect relevant information and file a GitHub issue.

 - If things get heated, remember to stay [positive and helpful](https://canny.io/blog/moderating-user-comments-diplomatically/).
 If you aren't sure how best to respond in a positive way, or if you see behavior that violates the Fleet code of conduct, get help.